indimail/indimail-virtualdomains/.github/README-indimail.md

 exit 0
 ```

-### Using control file filterargs
+### Using spawn-filter with control file filterargs

-The control file filterargs gives you control to run filters individually for local or remote deliveries.
+The control file <u>/etc/indimail/control/filterargs</u> gives you control to run filters individually for local or remote deliveries.
 It also allows you to run your filter for both local and remote deliveries.
-See [spawn-filter(8)](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8)(8) for full description on this control file.
-e.g. The following entry in /etc/indimail/control/filterargs causes all mails to yahoo.com be fed through the [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) for DKIM signing.
+See [spawn-filter(8)](https://github.com/indimail/indimail-mta/wiki/spawn-filter.8) for full description on this control file. e.g. The following entry in <u>/etc/indimail/control/filterargs</u> causes all mails to yahoo.com be fed through the [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) for DKIM signing.

 yahoo.com:remote:/usr/sbin/qmail-dkim:DKIMQUEUE=/bin/cat

+As mentioned earlier, you can use <u>filterargs</u> if you set **QMAILLOCAL** or **QMAILREMOTE** or both to <b>/usr/sbin/spawn-filter</b>

+This <u>filterargs</u> file has the following formats.

+For both local and remote deliveries

+    domain:args
+    or
+    domain:args:envstr

+For remote deliveries

+    domain:remote:args
+    or
+    domain:remote:args:envstr

+For local deliveries.

+    domain:local:args
+    or
+    domain:local:args:envstr

+<u>domain</u> can be an exact match, wildcard or a regular expression (if **QREGEX** environment variable is defined).
+If there are multiple lines which match domain, the first line that matches domain will be used.

+For local deliveries, <u>domain</u> refers to the recipient domain.
+You can have the match done on sender domain by setting **MATCH_SENDER_DOMAIN**.

+For remote deliveries, <u>domain</u> refers to the sender domain.
+You can have the match done on recipient domain by setting **MATCH_RECIPIENT_DOMAIN**.

+<u>args</u> refers to any program along with command line arguments.

+<u>envstr</u> mentioned above is a string of environment variable additions or removals. e.g.

+QREGEX=1,DKIMSIGNOPTIONS=-z 4,HOME=

+sets **QREGEX** to 1, **DKIMSIGNOPTIONS** to "-z 4" and unsets **HOME** envrionment variable.

+Here are two examples that calls qmail-dkim for DKIM signing / verification for all domains that end with .org.
+The first one uses regular expression and the second example uses simple wildcard match. <b>qmail-dkim</b> normally writes the email with the signed DKIM header to <b>qmail-queue</b>.
+But setting DKIMQUEUE=/bin/cat makes it write the signed email to standard output (descriptor 1).

+    .*.org:remote:/usr/sbin/qmail-dkim:DKIMQUEUE=/bin/cat,QREGEX=1
+    *.org:remote:/usr/sbin/qmail-dkim:DKIMQUEUE=/bin/cat,QREGEX=

-**NOTE**: If the program myfilter returns 100, the message will be bounced.
+**NOTE**: If the program referenced by <u>args</u> returns 100, the message will be bounced.
 If it returns 2, the message will be discarded (blackholed).

 ### Using QMAILLOCAL or QMAILREMOTE environment variables

+You can define **QMAILLOCAL**, **QMAILREMOTE** to your own program or script instead of <u>/usr/sbin/spawn-filter</u>.
 If you define **QMAILLOCAL**, indimail will execute the program/script defined by the **QMAILLOCAL** variable for all local deliveries.
 The arguments passed to this program/script will be the same as that for [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8).
 Similarly, if you define **QMAILREMOTE**, indimail will execute the program/script defined by the **QMAILREMOTE** variable for all remote deliveries.
 The argument passed to this program/script are the same as that for [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8).

 The raw email (header + body) is available on stdin.
 You can use [822header(1)](https://github.com/indimail/indimail-mta/wiki/822header.1), [822body(1)](https://github.com/indimail/indimail-mta/wiki/822body.1) for getting the headers and body.
 After your program is through with filtering, the output should be piped to [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) for local deliveries and [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) for remote deliveries.
 You need to also call [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) / [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) with the same arguments. i.e

 ```